 A budget is subjective.
-One person’s save is another person’s splurge, but everyone is working within some financial parameters.
+One person’s “save” is another person’s “splurge,” but everyone works within some financial parameters.
 Today, I’m sharing some of my best tips to have great style on any budget.

 Creating a classic wardrobe that feels sophisticated yet comfortable is a lesson in nuances and simplicity.
 It’s also ever-changing.
 You will forever be editing and updating your wardrobe.

 Most of our readers aren’t looking for crazy trends or head-to-toe designer looks.

 Instead, they want to keep it simple and classic with the occasional trend thrown in, and most of all, easy to pull together.

 Looking fabulous while being smart with your money is more about exercising a deft hand in how you dress and what you buy rather than bringing more into your closet.

 If we were chatting over a glass of wine, this is what I would tell you to do to look stylish on a budget.

 How to Have Great Style on a Budget

 Perhaps the best piece of advice I can give you so you can build a modern, chic style on a budget is to get rid of your old stuff.

 Inevitably, every time I say this, I am flooded with emails telling me about this one fantastic garment that someone is still wearing after 20 or 30 years.
 So let me say this, yes, fair enough, there can be a handful of things with real staying power.